 New Lifetime ISA

-On 16 January 2017, legislation creating the new Lifetime ISA (LISA) gained royal assent.
+On 16 January 2017, legislation creating the new Lifetime ISA (LISA) gained Royal assent.
+This new type of ISA follows on from the Help to Buy ISA, which became available in autumn of 2015.
 Like the Help to Buy ISA scheme, the new LISA, has the dual purpose of assisting first-time buyers to gain a foothold on the property ladder and helping them to save for retirement.
 The LISA is certainly the more attractive of the two accounts as you can invest far more and it benefits from increased versatility:

 Who can take advantage?

-Since 6 April 2017, anyone aged over 18 and under 40 has been able to open a LISA.
-An individual can contribute up to £4,000 per year while under 50 and receive an additional 25% Government bonus.
-This means for every £4 contributed, the Government will add a further £1, worth up to £1,000 a year.
-In addition, couples can both benefit from their bonuses when they buy their first house for the first time.
+From 6 April 2017, anyone aged between 18 and 39 will be able to open a LISA.
+Whilst an individual is under 50 they can contribute up to £4,000 per year and receive an additional 25% government bonus.
+This means for every £4 contributed, the government will add a further £1 (worth up to £1,000 a year).
+In addition, couples can both benefit from their bonus when they come to buy their first house together.

-LISA contributions count towards an individual’s annual ISA contribution limit (£20,000 from April 2017); however any bonus received does not.
+LISA contributions will count towards an individual’s total annual ISA contribution limit (£20,000 from April 2017), however any bonuses received do not.

-For the 2017/18 tax year only, the LISA bonus will be added at the end of the tax year, regardless of the frequency of the contributions.
-From April 2018 onwards, however, the bonus will be paid monthly.
+For the 2017/18 tax year only, the LISA bonus will be added at the end of the tax year regardless of the frequency of the contributions.
+This means no penalty will apply to withdrawals but likewise a property purchase will not benefit from the bonus in that year.
+However, from April 2018 onwards the bonus will be paid monthly.

 Can existing ISAs be used to fund a LISA?

-Individuals can transfer any existing ISA savings to fund their Lifetime ISAs and this will not have an impact on their annual ISA contribution limits.
-In addition, any Help to Buy ISA funds that were saved prior to the introduction of the LISA on 6 April 2017 will not count towards their Lifetime ISA annual contribution limits.
+Individuals can transfer any existing ISA savings to fund their Lifetime ISA and this will not impact their annual ISA contribution limit.
+In addition, any Help to Buy ISA funds that were saved prior to the introduction of the LISA on 6 April 2017 will not count towards their Lifetime ISA annual contribution limit.